 Corporations plan advertising and promotional campaigns built on the endorsements of sports celebrities.
-Players nurture their careers to eke out the maximum amount of proﬁt from endorsements, motivational speaking tours and personal appearances.
+Players nurture their careers to maximize proﬁt from team contracts and endorsement deals.
 Students who are considering a career in sports have a wealth of opportunities, from marketing and media to nutritional management.

 Coaches, nutritionists and ﬁtness trainers all help athletes reﬁne their performance and amplify their skill set.
 Coaches develop in-game strategies and work with players to set and reach goals, while managing team dynamics to ensure in-game success.
 Coaches often have prior experience as an athlete involved in their particular sport, and often apply this knowledge to develop their coaching strategies.

-Because of varying competitive seasons, schedules for coaches are often irregular and involve travel.
+Sports marketers handle the business side of sports.
+They can work for either a league, team, conference or sports association.
+They can also work on behalf of major companies, like Coca Cola or Budweiser, managing promotional campaigns and sponsorships of sporting events.
 Duties in this ﬁeld include market research and analysis, planning events for clients in order to generate sponsorships, developing merchandise for employers and generating ticket sales for events.
 Bachelor’s degrees constitute entry-level education.

 Due to the limited availability of sports marketing programs at universities, many in the industry gained internship experience in the ﬁeld prior to full-time employment.
 The ﬁeld has no “prerequisites,” in the sense that sports marketers need not have focused on their ﬁeld while in school, but the diﬃculty of entering the industry makes such internships and connections crucial.

 Sports media provides coverage of sports events and athletes worldwide.
 Companies such as ESPN, CBS Sports, and the Sports Business Journal hire sports-oriented journalists of various capacities, including sports editors and writers, photographers, web developers and advertisers.